Hello, my name is Amy. I am a nurse.

 It is my privilege to provide love and hugs to these members of society that are often tossed aside and seen as heartbreaking, tragic.
 I listen to their stories, learn from their lives.
 Sometimes the stories don’t make any sense.
 But if you really listen, they are telling you who they are, who they once were, and who they still strive to become.
 Even gibberish can tell a powerful story.
 This blog is a brief and often humorous glimpse of life inside the mind of Dementia and Alzheimer’s Disease.

 The Alzheimer’s Quote of the Night began many years ago as a way for me to shine some light onto the demented world that I live in every night.
 People kept asking what it was like to work with such folks.
 So I began posting quotes from my patients, some beautiful, some strange, to my personal networking sites.
 The response was amazing and encouraging, prompting me to start this blog.

 My goal is to bring humor, happiness, and fun into the lives of the people I care for.

 In that respect, I also aim to bring that humor and lightheartedness to the brave, unwitting souls who act as caregivers to their family members and loved ones, to those afflicted with Alzheimer’s and many other forms of Dementia.
 Humor has always been my favorite form of medicine.
 I firmly believe that the reason my patients relate so effortlessly to me is because I put them at ease by employing humor, dance, music, hugs, kisses, and a constant smile into my care.
 Treating each patient as a human not a disease.

 These are their words.
-They are the stars of this story.
+They are the stars of this ever evolving story.

 For more information on Alzheimer’s Disease please visit the Alzheimer’s Association website.